Job Post SEO: What You Need to Know

 So let’s do just that.

 What is Google for Jobs?

 Google for Jobs works in much the same way as the company’s famous search engine.
 It trawls the open web for job posts, serving them up in one convenient location.
 These jobs could be posted anywhere – from the careers page of a mom and pop business to job aggregator behemoths like Monster.

 Job seekers can search, sort, and browse the internet’s job listings in one place, filtering by location, industry, role, salary, experience, qualifications, and even things like commute time and the employer’s reviews and ratings.

 And just like getting your website to appear in a normal Google search, the manner in which an employer or staffing firm’s job posting is displayed on Google for Jobs, or if it is indeed displayed at all, depends on its search engine optimization (SEO).

 Why is it important in 2020?

 While the tool got off to a slow start in some regions, it is fast becoming the number one destination for job seekers the world over.
-According to RankRanger, Google for Jobs has access to between 5500 and 7000 job boards at any one time – both the big names and a wealth of recruitment agency and employers that host their own boards.
+According to RankRanger, Google for Jobs has access to between 5500 and 7000 job boards at any one time – both the big names and a wealth of staffing firms and employers that host their own boards.
 Because it can identify and pull job listings from the careers page of a company’s website, Google for Jobs gains access to positions that normal site aggregators can’t, including high-end positions that often aren’t thrown open to the public through Monster and the like.
 The careers page of Apple is a good example of this.